GIBDUSC/Place-Connectivity-Index/README.md

 * place_j: id for place j (using FIPS for places for US county and tract, using ISO place code for other places).
 * shared_users: number of shared Twitter users between place i and place j.
 * place_i_users: number of total observed users in place i during the specified time period.
-* place_j_users: number of total observed users in place i during the specified time period.
+* place_j_users: number of total observed users in place j during the specified time period.
 * pci: place connective index compuated with Eq.
 1 in the manuscript (see link below).
-* dir_pci: place connective index compuated with Eq.
+* dir_pci: directional place connective index compuated with Eq.
 A1 and Eq.
 A2 in the manuscript Appendix A (see link below).

 The interactive web portal for visualizing the PCI and relevant datasets can be accessed at http://gis.cas.sc.edu/GeoAnalytics/pci.html.